 SOLAR SYSTEM SYMPHONY

 Solar System Symphony is a 1-hour educational outreach show combining live classical music with astronomy visualizations and narration.
 The show features music from Holst’s "The Planets" and other musical works and explores the exciting science of the planets of our solar system.
-Arranged for brass and percussion ensemble.
+Arranged for full orchestra and brass and percussion ensemble.

 Nettlehorst School; Chicago, IL March 2016

 The Colburn School; Los Angeles, CA November 2016

 Niles North High School; Skokie, IL May 2017

 Set to the musical work of the same name written by composer James Stephenson, "Celestial Suite" explores the work of five of history's most famous astronomers: Copernicus, Galileo, Newton, Hubble, and Hawking.
 Each of the piece's five movements are accompanied with visualizations that correspond with the particular movement's astronomer-subject.
 Arranged for both full symphony orchestra and brass quintet.

 Celestial Suite: Mvt.
 V Hawking

 Music Institute of Chicago; Evanston, IL February 2017

 Adler Planetarium; Chicago, IL October 2017